guyplusplus/Community-CALayer7-CustomAssertions/README.md

 Every 5 minutes these values will be refreshed.

 TODO (by order of priority):
-* support for $ref
-  * included ref entries in definitions section
 * JSON to XML
 * additionalProperties support:
   * true or false